-- 1. After a Master's Degree research dissertation or interrelated, publishable manuscripts / published articles that were temporarily bound or assembled has/have been accepted, at least one properly bound copy each for the supervisor and the co-supervisor(s) must be submitted to the Registrar.
+- 1. After a Master's Degree research dissertation or interrelated, publishable manuscripts / published articles that were temporarily bound or assembled has/have been accepted, at least one properly bound copy each for the supervisor and the cosupervisor(s) must be submitted to the Registrar.
 In the case of a student at the Qwaqwa Campus, at least one properly bound copy each must be submitted to the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus and the Registrar.
 The Registrar signs off on all dissertations. - 2.
 Master's Degree students submit an electronic copy of the accepted research dissertation or interrelated, publishable manuscripts / published articles directly into KovsieScholar.
 Should problems be experienced with the submission of the accepted research document, the student can submit one CD-ROM to the UFS Library.
 An electronic copy must also be submitted to the Registrar.
-In the case of a student at the Qwaqwa Campus, an electronic copy each must be submitted to the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus and the Registrar, and must meet the following requirements: - embedded font - one file containing the full text, an abstract, keywords, illustrations and maps - PDF format. - 4.
-A coursework Master's Degree mini-dissertation or publishable manuscript / published article may be submitted to the Student Academic Services Department: Examination Administration Division by the academic head of department or her/his proxy, to be dispatched to the examiners. - 5.
+In the case of a student at the Qwaqwa Campus, an electronic copy each must be submitted to the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus and the Registrar, and must meet the following requirements: - embedded font - one file containing the full text, an abstract, keywords, illustrations and maps - PDF format - 3.
+A coursework Master's Degree mini-dissertation or publishable manuscript / published article may be submitted to the Student Academic Services Department: Examination Administration Division by the academic head of department or her/his proxy, to be dispatched to the examiners. - 4.
 No modifications may normally be made to a registered title simultaneously with the submission of the research for assessment (a Master's Degree research dissertation or interrelated, publishable manuscripts / published articles) and before faculty board approval has been obtained.

-- 7. Doctoral students submit an electronic copy of the accepted thesis or interrelated, publishable manuscripts / published articles directly into KovsieScholar.
+- 5. After a temporarily bound or assembled thesis or interrelated, publishable manuscripts / published articles or mini-thesis has/have been accepted, at least one properly bound copy each for the supervisor and the co-supervisor(s) and external examiner(s) and moderator(s) must be submitted to the Registrar, or to the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus in the case of a student at the Qwaqwa Campus. - 6.
+Doctoral students submit an electronic copy of the accepted thesis or interrelated, publishable manuscripts / published articles directly into KovsieScholar.
 Should problems be experienced with the submission of the accepted research document, the student can submit one CD-ROM to the UFS Library.
 An electronic copy must also be submitted to the Registrar.
-In the case of a student at the Qwaqwa Campus, and electronic copy each must be submitted to the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus and the Registrar, and must meet the following requirements: - embedded font student at the Qwagwa Campus.

-- one file containing the full text, abstract, keywords, illustrations and maps - PDF format.

-- 8. A mini-thesis may be submitted by the academic head of department or her/his proxy to the Examination Administration Division, Student Academic Services, to be dispatched to the examiners. - 9.
+In the case of a student at the Qwaqwa Campus, an electronic copy each must be submitted to the Campus Vice-Principal: Academic and Research of the Qwaqwa Campus and the Registrar, and must meet the following requirements: - embedded font - one file containing the full text, abstract, keywords, illustrations and maps - PDF format. - 7.
+A mini-thesis may be submitted by the academic head of department or her/his proxy to the Examination Administration Division, Student Academic Services, to be dispatched to the examiners. - 8.
 Failure to comply with the said requirements will result in the awarding of the qualification being postponed to a subsequent graduation ceremony.